tetsuo/tetsuo/README.md

-I'm Onur Gündüz, a Netherlands-based engineer building backends, UIs, and developer tools in Go, TypeScript, C, Rust, and Python.
+I'm Onur Gündüz, a Netherlands-based engineer building backends, UIs, and devtools in Go, TypeScript, C, Rust, and Python.

 Here are some of my open-source projects, grouped by language.